Atashnezhad/Drilling_AI_Platform_GUI/README.md

   <img width="800" src="Assets/Capture2.PNG" >
 </p>

+**PDC ROP Simulation results**

-**Simulation results (Akhtarmanesh et al. 2021 - ARMA 1214) for Chocolate Mountain wells are seen in the following figure.**
+The drilling ROP was simulate using the drilling optimization software and the results are seen in the following figures.

 <p align="left">
   <img width="800" src="Assets/ch_m.png" >